 Other actions we have taken to incorporate environmental design into our buildings include:

-Lighting Retrofit: In spring 2011, the university embarked an $8 million Energy Services Contractor (ESCO) project to increase the energy efficiency of campus lighting.
-The project will reduce campus electricity use by 10% and save more than $1 million in energy costs each year.
+Lighting Retrofit: In 2012, the university completed an $8 million Energy Services Contractor (ESCO) project to increase the energy efficiency of campus lighting.
+The project reduced campus electricity use by 10% and saves more than $1 million in energy costs each year.

 Furniture for all campus buildings is purchased through Maryland Correctional Enterprises (MCE), whose products are certified by the GreenGuard Environmental Institute for their low emissions.
 This helps to maintain good indoor air quality in campus buildings.